A $p$-Converse theorem for Real Quadratic Fields: Introduction

-However, all these results are valid for elliptic curves defined over $\q$.
-In this article, we build on and extend the strategy of \cite{Rodolfo} to prove for the first time, a similar result beyond $\q$, or in other words, we discuss a "$p$-converse" result for a real quadratic field, of the rank $1$ case of Theorem \ref{ZhangMainResult}.
+However, almost all of these results are valid for elliptic curves defined over $\q$.
+In this article, we extend the strategy of \cite{Rodolfo} to prove for the first time a similar result beyond $\q$, or in other words, we discuss a "$p$-converse" result for a real quadratic field, of the rank $1$ case of Theorem \ref{ZhangMainResult}.
+Moreover, for $p > 5$, in Section \ref{p converse over Q}, we strengthen the $p$-converse result over $\q$ in \cite{Rodolfo} by removing a technical assumption (hypothesis 2) in \cite[Theorem A]{Rodolfo}.

-\subsection{Outline of the Proof}
+\subsection{Outline of the proof:}

+We have employed various new ingredients to establish our $p$-converse results - for example, a two-variable $p$-adic $L$-function constructed by \cite{MokExceptionalZero}, a central derivative formula in \cite{MokHeegnerPoints}, a three-variable $p$-adic $L$-function and the main conjecture proven in \cite{Wan}, the interpolation formula for $p$-adic $L$-functions for Hilbert modular forms \cite{BergdallHansen}.
+We explain the usage of some of these in the rest of this subsection. \\

 Since $F$ is a real quadratic field, there is a cuspidal Hilbert newform $f := f_E$ of parallel weight 2 over $F$, with trivial Nebentypus attached to $E/F$ by the modularity theorem in \cite{FLHS}.
 Let $\f$ be the Hida family that passes through $f$ (for details, see Section \ref{Hida family}).
 We begin by mentioning the main result of \cite{Wan}. \\ Let $K$ be a totally imaginary quadratic extension of $F$ such that $\p$ splits in $K$ and let $K_\infty$ be a $\zp^3$-extension of $K$ (for details, see Section \ref{K_infty}). \\ Under the hypotheses in Section \ref{WanMainResult}, Wan constructs a $p$-adic $L$-function $\mathcal{L}^S_K(\f)$, where $S$ is a finite set of non-archimedean primes containing all the bad primes of $E/F$.
-Let $ char^S_{K_\infty}(\f)$ be the characteristic ideal attached to the Pontryagin dual of the Selmer group $Sel_{\kinf}^S(\f)$ as defined in Section \ref{Wan Sel Gp}.
+Let $ \mathrm{char}^S_{K_\infty}(\f)$ be the characteristic ideal attached to the Pontryagin dual of the Selmer group $Sel_{\kinf}^S(\f)$ as defined in Section \ref{Wan Sel Gp}.
 Then in \cite[Theorem 101]{Wan}, it is proven that

 Using the Iwasawa main conjecture of Wan, in Corollary \ref{ineq2} we deduce the inequality